 When I was looking for a unique flavor that would complement orange, cardamom came to mind.
 I don’t remember exactly what dish I had tried, but it must have been a dessert that immediately caught my tastebuds off guard with the combination.
-Like clove, but more subtle, cardamom pairs beautifully with citrus flavors, adding a warmth and depth that makes this chiffon cake so memorable.
+Like clove, but more subtle, cardamom pairs beautifully with citrus flavors, adding warmth and depth that makes this chiffon cake so memorable.

 Ingredients for Orange Chiffon Cake

 I love making chiffon cakes as the ingredients are so simple.
-Eggs, sugar, and flour, these are the ingredients we usually have in the pantry, right?
-For the flavoring, you can literally work with anything you can think of – black teas, coffee, spices, seasonal fruits, or a more unique Japanese flavors like matcha or black sesame.
+Eggs, sugar, and flour are the ingredients we usually have in the pantry, right?
+For the flavoring, you can literally work with anything you can think of – black teas, coffee, spices, seasonal fruits, or more unique Japanese flavors like matcha or black sesame.
 It is probably one of the most versatile cakes to make at home.

-Another reason I like about chiffon cake is it’s never too sweet.
+Another reason I like chiffon cake is it’s never too sweet.
 If you’re familiar with Japanese (or Asian) sweets, they are in general not overly sweet or laden with sugar, so you can enjoy the baked treats and not feel bogged down.

 Navel Oranges: What’s your favorite kind of orange?
 I love navel oranges as they are sweet and juicy, which I used to make this chiffon cake.
-You can also use cara cara oranges since they are in season right now.
+You can also use Cara Cara Oranges since they are in season right now.